pizzasgood/galactiscan/README.md

 You can use the "radius" and "center" fields to restrict the search to locations roughly within "radius" sectors of the center point.
 Note that it currently cheats and searches a cube rather than a sphere, with side lengths of twice the radius.
 This will eventually change.

-Note also that all coordinate values in the search fieldw should be in sectors, not parsecs.
+Note also that all coordinate values in the search fields should be in sectors, not parsecs.
 This is likely to change eventually, at least for the center/radius fields.

 Known Issues